Picture headshot

 Anup joined the Haskayne School of Business in July 2018.
 Previously, he was a professor at Kellogg School of Management (Northwestern University) and Tuck School of Business (Dartmouth College).

 In October 2018, Anup became Haskayne's first awardee of Canada Research Chair, a highly prestigious Chair awarded by the Government of Canada.
-He was honored as an Influential Leader by AACSB in 2024.
+This Chair was renewed in 2024.
+In May, 2024, he was honored as an Influential thought leader by AACSB.

 The corporate story of 21st century is that of technology giants.
 The combined value of Google (Alphabet), Microsoft, Facebook (Meta), Nvidia, Apple, and Amazon exceeds GDPs of all nations except two.
 Each of them is worth more than numerous 20th century giants put together (Walmart, General Motors, and Exxon-Mobil, Ford, GE).